pali-english/pali-english.github.io/README.md

 it only gives rise to harm.
 Whatever good features they have it ruins,
 and blows their head into bits.

+    Yāvadeva anatthāya, ñattaṁ bālassa jāyati:
+        Yāvadeva: Only as much as
+        Anatthāya: For harm, for ill, for detriment
+        Ñattaṁ: Fame, renown
+        Bālassa: Of the fool
+        Jāyati: Arises, is born

+    Hanti bālassa sukkaṁsaṁ, muddhamassa vipātayaṁ.
+        Hanti: It kills, it destroys
+        Bālassa: Of the fool
+        Sukkaṁsaṁ: Good fortune, prosperity
+        Muddhamassa: Their head
+        Vipātayaṁ: It breaks into pieces

 Asantaṁ bhāvanamiccheyya,
 Purekkhārañca bhikkhusu;
 Āvāsesu ca issariyaṁ,